satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 While certain journals (e.g., PLoS One, Insight Journal) require code to be submitted for any article describing software or algorithm development, most journals do not require submission of relevant software or data.

-Furthermore, unlike any publication review system, software code review systems are strongly connected to software version control systems such as Git (git-scm.com) and Mercurial (mercurial.selenic.com) that store the complete history of the code.
+Moreover, most publication review systems do notcaptures the provenance of the research or the review process that could be extremely beneficial .
+In contrast, software code review systems are strongly connected to software version control systems such as Git (git-scm.com) and Mercurial (mercurial.selenic.com) that store the complete history of the code.
 In addition to providing access to